revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/Spring/Spring AOP.md

 ---

-5. Why we use pointcut expression in Spring application.
+5. Why do we use pointcut expression in Spring application.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)